PackagePages/LaravelPackage.com/docs/09-routing.md

 ### Returning a View from the Controller

-We can now just return the views we've created from the `PostController` (don't forget to import our `Post` model).
+We can now return the views we've created from the `PostController` (don't forget to import our `Post` model).

 Note the `blogpackage::` prefix, which matches the prefix we registered in our Service Provider.